Patater/manual-git/manuscript/loading.md

 There are so many Slot-1 devices on the market today.
 Choosing one of them has become very difficult, as the choices are so many.
-In this manual, I'll discuss the devices I'm familiar with, which nifty features they propport, and how they compare to one another.
+In this manual, I'll discuss the devices I'm familiar with, which nifty features they purport, and how they compare to one another.

 ### R4DS